 Sea Sponge Melt and Pour Soap Project

 This melt and pour soap is easy to make and brings a bit of the sea into your home.
-The wool sea sponges are quite soft and help promote a dense lather.

 6 Bar Oval Silicone Mold